Yhongpawee/2_Practice_PowerBI_project_Sales_Dashboard/README.md

 10. Create Slicers for Date, City, Product, and Channel: Enable users to interact with the data by providing slicers for selecting specific dates, cities, products, and channels, allowing for dynamic filtering and personalized analysis.

 # What I learn from practice this project
-- Objective and Business Problem
-Gathering and Loading Data: Learn how to import and load data into Power BI from various sources, ensuring your Dashboard is based on accurate and relevant data.
+- Gathering and Loading Data: Learn how to import and load data into Power BI from various sources, ensuring your Dashboard is based on accurate and relevant data.

-Data Cleaning and Transformation: Efficiently clean and transform your data to ensure consistency and accuracy, laying the groundwork for insightful analysis.
+- Data Cleaning and Transformation: Efficiently clean and transform your data to ensure consistency and accuracy, laying the groundwork for insightful analysis.

 Creating a Date Table with DAX: Establish a Date Table using DAX to enable powerful time-based analysis and comparisons.